HamzaAli23/CampusReserve/README.md

 CampusReserve is a full-stack campus room and equipment reservation application built with FastAPI, SQLModel and SQLite.
 It provides a responsive browser dashboard, a documented REST API and automated tests for the core booking rules.

 > **Portfolio disclosure:** the AYBU wording is a design concept for Hamza Guelleh Ali's student portfolio.
-This is not an official Ankara Yıldırım Beyazıt University service.
+This is not an official AYBU service.

 ## Features